babowsk1/tvm/a-instructions-and-opcodes.md

 ## A.11 Application-specific primitives

 Opcode range F8...
 FB is reserved for the application-specific primitives.
-When TVM is used to execute TON Blockchain smart contracts, these applicationspecific primitives are in fact TON Blockchain-specific.
+When TVM is used to execute TVM smart contracts, these applicationspecific primitives are in fact TVM Blockchain-specific.

 A.11.1.
 External actions and access to blockchain configuration data.
 Some of the primitives listed below pretend to produce some externally visible actions, such as sending a message to another smart contract.
 In fact, the execution of a smart contract in TVM never has any effect apart from a modification of the TVM state.
 All external actions are collected into a linked list stored in special register c5 ("output actions").
 Additionally, some primitives use the data kept in the first component of the Tuple stored in c7 ("root of temporary data", cf. $$\mathbf{1 .
 3 .
 2}$$ ).
 Smart contracts are free to modify any other data kept in the cell $$c 7$$, provided the first reference remains intact (otherwise some application-specific primitives would be likely to throw exceptions when invoked).